sonukuldeep/Docs/src/contents/lottie.md

 ## Tip

-use dotlottie when possible else use bodymovin
+use dotlottie when possible due to small file size else use bodymovin by airbnb

 ## Using lottie-player Web Component